 Purchasing items online?
 Here's some tips to protect yourself.

 - Making a big purchase?
-Check out Consumer Reports for reviews.
+Check out Consumer Reports, opens a new window for reviews.

 - Don't shop online using public WiFi.